Kensuke Tanaka (田中 賢介)

 Kensuke Tanaka made the majors in 2013 after more than a decade playing in Japan.

-Tanaka was a second-round draft pick of the Nippon Ham Fighters in 2000 and he went 1 for 5 for the team that year.
+Tanaka was a second-round draft pick of the Nippon Ham Fighters in the 2000 NPB draft and he went 1 for 5 for the team that year.
 In 2001, the young infielder hit .141/.239/.263 in 116 plate appearances, an inauspicious beginning.
 The next year, the left-handed hitter batted .253/.298/.348 as one of several second basemen to see regular action with Nippon Ham; he easily outhit Hiroshi Narahara, their main option.

 In 2003, Tanaka was one of three Nippon Ham second sackers to appear in 40 or more games and he hit only .216/.268/.304.
 Tanaka only played 21 games for the Fighters in 2004 (.325/.372/.575) and 22 games for them in 2005 (.208/.321/.333).